 For instance, in my passport country of Canada, I considered myself poor: I was paying off student debt and, because I was in between jobs, had no home address.
 In Eritrea I was wealthy.
 I could afford the flight there, local bus rides, and restaurant meals, not to mention the cents it cost me to order a pastry in a sun-dappled cafe, one of the many echoes of the country’s Italian past.

 Yet life is always more complex than you expect.
-The Jewish synagogue and Seventh-day Adventist church, both minority religions, held services beside their Orthodox Christian, Catholic, and Muslim neighbors.
+The Jewish synagogue and Seventh-day Adventist church, both minority religions, held services next to their Orthodox Christian, Catholic, and Muslim neighbors.
 The only Internet cafe in town took 15 minutes to send one email, but local TVs played reruns of Malcolm in the Middle.
 Children never begged – a rarity in my travels through Africa – but sold items like peanuts to pay for school supplies.
-Two of the (nine) languages of Eritrea, Tingrinya (ትግርኛ) and Tigre (ትግረ), were like nothing else I had ever seen written or heard spoken.
+Two of the (nine) languages of Eritrea, Tigrinya (ትግርኛ) and Tigre (ትግረ), was like nothing else I had ever seen written or heard spoken.
 And those pastries still make my mouth water nostalgically.